Know your rights as a refugee in the USA

 Can I practice my faith without any fear of being victimized?

 You have a constitutional right to practice your religion.
 You have the right to go to a place of worship, attend and hear sermons and religious lectures, participate in community activities, and pray in public.
-If you experience religious discrimination or are targeted because of religion, you can contact CAIR.
+If you experience religious discrimination or are targeted because of religion, contact the Council on American Islamic Relations (CAIR).

 Remember: the law is on your side to protect you.